raygun101/MarkupKit/README.md

 Note that `extraDarkBlurEffectView` is available in tvOS only.

 ### CALayer
 The `layer` property of `UIView` returns a `CALayer` instance that can be used to configure properties of the view.
-However, the `shadowOffset` property of `CALayer` is a `CGSize`.
-Since structs are not supported in XML, MarkupKit adds the following methods to `CALayer` to allow the layer's shadow offset width and height to be configured independently:
+However, the `shadowOffset` property of `CALayer` is a `CGSize`, which is not natively supported by KVC.
+MarkupKit adds the following methods to `CALayer` to allow the layer's shadow offset width and height to be configured independently:

     @property (nonatomic) CGFloat shadowOffsetWidth;
     @property (nonatomic) CGFloat shadowOffsetHeight;